 Genius Hour is a way to have students get excited about learning and “dig deeper” using techniques taught by the teacher on wondering, observation, cooperative learning and using inquiry questions.

 It starts with some wondering about things.
-This is usually done either in partnership or alone and then in a think-pair-share format.
+This is usually done in partnership or alone and then in a think-pair-share format.
 Last year, I had students bring their wonderings home and discuss them with their parents.

 It is not quiet.